 Social jet lag is a term pioneered by Dr. Till Roenneberg in his book Internal Time.
 It describes a notion that when people have a completely free day, they will turn to their natural chronotype.
 But when they work a fixed schedule, they have to fight this natural tendency on workdays.
-This constant shifting of sleep pattern between workdays and weekdays creates a certain tension that can be best compared to a periodic shifting of timezones – and a jet lag results.
+This constant shifting of sleep pattern between workdays and weekend-days creates a certain tension that can be best compared to a periodic shifting of timezones – and a jet lag results.

 Sleep as Android does not actually use the normal definition of workdays and weekend-days, but compute „work-like days“ and „weekend-like days“ from your historical data.

 Generally it is advised to sleep regularly – go to sleep at the same time every day and sleep for a fixed period of time.